Trivaxy/leibniz-lang/README.md

 # Leibniz
 Leibniz is an interpreted but experimental programming language revolving around mathematics.
 Writing Leibniz should feel natural, and the language itself is very simple.
-Currently, the parser and runtime are only ~1k LOC.
+Currently, the parser and runtime are only ~1.3k LOC.

 # Quick tutorial
+Got 10 minutes to spare?
+This'll make you master the language.
+Yes, it's that simple.

 Leibniz currently has three data types, until the rest are implemented:
 - `Number`: The most basic data type.
 It's a complex number with double-precision real and imaginary components.
 Leibniz makes the distinction between real and complex numbers depending on whether or not there is an imaginary component.
 - `Vector`: As the name implies, it's a vector, which is a pair of two `Number`s that must be real.